GENERAL

 NEET 2026 Marks Vs Percentile

-The table below represents how NEET scores may correspond to percentiles, helping you better understand the NEET 2026 cut-off (expected).
+The table below represents how NEET scores may correspond to percentiles, helping you better understand the NEET 2026 cut off marks (expected).

 Category